nikokreissl/nikokreissl/README.md

 ### Nice to see you on my profile!

-I'm currently taking part @ neuefische Web Development Bootcamp :computer: :fish: :sunglasses:.
+Just took part @ neuefische Web Development Bootcamp :computer: :fish: :sunglasses:.

 Used to work as Project and Product Manager on Software Development, now switching side to become a developer myself! :rocket: